 The Menopause.
 Prepare now and thank yourself later

 The road to menopause can be long.
 Or short.
 Winding.
 Or pretty straightforward.
 Bumpy.
 Or for some, smooth sailing.
 We might be afflicted by a myriad of symptoms.
 But we might not.
-We might by fortunate enough to breeze through it.
+We might be fortunate enough to breeze through it.
 But we might not.
 In fact, the only predictable thing about menopause – other than its inevitability – is that it really is very unpredictable.

 Menopausal women are the fastest growing work demographic in the UK, many have dependent children at home, elderly parents to care for, busy lives to lead and a lot of responsibilities.
 We simply can’t afford to be blindsided by the unpredictability of our menopause so let’s prepare ourselves for the inevitable, then when it does come knocking at our door, we’re ready for it.

-Knowledge is power.
 For many years’ menopause was shrouded in secrecy and shame.
 It was as uncomfortable to talk about as it was to endure (almost!?!).
 But times are changing and so are attitudes to women’s health.
 Only last month MP Rachel Maclean and Health Secretary Matt Hancock announced that menopause would be included within the national curriculum, a step in the right direction.

 It is vital we as women and role models for future generations - embrace our bodies and empower our minds freeing us to feel fulfilled at every stage of life.
 By knowing the facts from the fiction we are in a position to make informed choices and therefore take better control of our menopause journeys.